 - Short-term restorative care lasts for up to eight weeks (56 days).
 You can take a maximum of seven days leave from your short-term restorative care service.
 Any longer will end your approval to receive the service.
 Leave days can be taken together or in parts. - Your approval will end if you don't receive short-term restorative care within six months of being approved. - You can access short-term restorative care twice within any 12 month period.
-However, you will need to be assessed and approved before each episode. - If you enter permanent care in an aged care home or start receiving a home care package, you will no longer be eligible for short-term restorative care.
+You will need, however, to be assessed and approved before each episode. - If you enter permanent care or residential respite care in an aged care home or start receiving a home care package, you will no longer be eligible for short-term restorative care.